tgtiburon/portfolio/README.md

-I was given the task of taking an index.html and a style.css which created a functional website for a company called Horiseon.
-The website was pleasing to look at but was lacking in how the html and css was structured for both readability and for accessibity.
-I replaced many of the non-semantic elements with semantic ones and added other elements to make the website more accessible for users who would be using a reader to access the site.
-In addition to this I reorganized the html and css to be in a more logical order as well as be more efficient by consolodating classes that were reusing code.
+I was given the task of creating a Portfolio for myself.
+I made sure to structure the html and css for both readability and for accessibity.
+I used semantic elements and added other elements to make the website more accessible for users who would be using a reader to access the site.
+In addition to this I organized the html and css to be in a logical order as well as be efficient by consolodating classes that were reusing code.

 #Skills I demonstrate in this project